-Starter guitars don't have to be expensive, but I advise you not to go the cheap route ether.
-For a decent beginner guitar I recommend around $200 for an acoustic setup, and $300 for electric.
+Starter guitars don't have to be expensive, but I advise you not to go the cheap route either.
+For a decent beginner guitar, I recommend around $200 for an acoustic setup and $300 for electric.
 The reason for the difference, as I stated earlier, is that with an acoustic guitar you don’t need an amp.

 I always recommend Yamaha instruments for players who intend to start out on acoustic guitar.
 They are one of the biggest names in music, and the FG Series is their line of quality, affordable acoustic guitars for beginner and intermediate players.
 For most players, the is a fine starter guitar and the one I recommend the most.
 It’s a dreadnought shape, meaning it is good for playing with a pick or fingerstyle, and has excellent projection.
 Yamaha FG800

 The Yamaha FS800 is another solid option.
 It has a slightly slimmer concert-style body, but uses the same construction materials.
 Both of these instruments sound great for the price, but more importantly they are among the most comfortable budget-level guitars to play.

-For beginners who want to start out of electric guitar, I suggest the .
+For beginners who want to start out an electric guitar, I suggest the .
 Epiphone is a guitar company owned by Gibson, and they build quality, affordable versions of classic Gibson guitars.
 While there are several outstanding starter guitars on the market, the reasons I recommend the Special II comes down to versatility and simplicity.
 Epiphone Les Paul Special II

 With a pair of humbuckers, new players can experiment with different sounds, and with a solid hard-tail bridge there are fewer tuning issues to worry about.
 It also sounds really good for a starter guitar, which should get newbies ready to play.